-Herculase hotstart DNA polymerase provides superior performance in applications requiring high fidelity amplification over a broad range of target lengths and complexities (0.1-48 kb).^{1, 2} Herculase hotstart DNA polymerase features a novel DNA polymerase composition that consists predominantly of Pfu DNA polymerase, combined the exclusive thermostable ArchaeMaxx polymerase-enhancing factor and Taq2000 DNA polymerase.
-This unique Pfu-based formulation is provided with a buffer optimized to promote high yield, specificity, and amplification of a wide range of targets.
-As a result, Herculase hotstart DNA polymerase can be used to successfully amplify small targets as well as genomic targets up to 37 kb and vector targets up to 48 kb, while maintaining an accuracy greater than Taq DNA polymerase and other DNA polymerase mixtures.
+Herculase enhanced DNA polymerase provides superior performance in applications requiring high fidelity amplification over a broad range of target lengths and complexities (0.1-48 kb).
+Herculase polymerase features a novel DNA polymerase composition that consists predominantly of Pfu DNA polymerase, combined with the exclusive thermostable ArchaeMaxx polymerase-enhancing factor and a small amount of Taq2000 DNA polymerase.
+Our unique Pfu-based formulation is provided with a buffer optimized to promote high yield, specificity, and amplification of extra long targets.
+As a result, the Herculase enhanced DNA polymerase can be used to successfully amplify small targets as well as genomic targets up to 37 kb and vector targets up to 48 kb, while maintaining a lower error rate than other DNA polymerase mixtures.

-A key component of Herculase hotstart DNA polymerase is the ArchaeMaxx polymerase-enhancing factor.
+A key component of Herculase enhanced DNA polymerase is the ArchaeMaxx polymerase-enhancing factor.
 The ArchaeMaxx factor eliminates a PCR inhibitor and promotes shorter extension times, higher yield, and greater target length capabilities.
-The ArchaeMaxx factor improves the yield of products by overcoming dUTP poisoning, which is caused by dUTP accumulation during PCR through dCTP deamination.3 Once incorporated, dU-containing DNA inhibits Pfu and most archaeal proofreading DNA polymerases, such as Vent[®] and Deep Vent[®] DNA polymerases, limiting their efficiency.3 The ArchaeMaxx factor functions as a dUTPase, converting poisonous dUTP to harmless dUMP and inorganic pyrophosphate, resulting in improved overall PCR performance.
+The ArchaeMaxx factor improves the yield of products by overcoming dUTP poisoning, which is caused by dUTP accumulation during PCR through dCTP deamination.2 Once incorporated, dU-containing DNA inhibits Pfu and most archaeal proofreading DNA polymerases, such as Vent® and Deep Vent® DNA polymerases, limiting their efficiency.2 The ArchaeMaxx factor functions as a dUTPase, converting poisonous dUTP to harmless dUMP and inorganic pyrophosphate, resulting in improved overall PCR performance.